A tutorial on learning from preferences and choices with Gaussian Processes: Conclusions

 \chapter{Conclusions}

 In this tutorial, we provided an overview of object and label-preference learning using Gaussian Processes.
 We delved into nine models in detail, exploring their approaches to modelling rational preferences and addressing challenges to deal with irrational preferences such as noisy utilities, comparisons among alternatives with similar utilities, and the presence of conflicting utilities.
-Lastly, we examined the ``duality'' between preferences and choices, and introduced a model designed to learn directly from choice data.
-We showed the application of these models to different datasets and also provided a connection with recommender systems.
+Lastly, we examined the ``duality'' between preferences and choices, and reviewed a model designed to learn directly from choice data.
+We showed the application of these models to different datasets and also provided a connection with recommender systems and skill-based ranking systems.

 We quickly mention here an important application of GP based models: Bayesian optimisation.
-Preferential Bayesian optimisation has been applied to preference data, as shown in several recent papers (see, e.g., \cite{gonzalez2017preferential}, \cite{benavoli2021preferential}, \cite{benavoli2023d,takeno2023towards}, \cite{Adachi_etal_2024_LoopExplain}), however research on Bayesian optimisation methods is still very active and work is still required to tailor standard acquisition function to this setting.
+Preferential Bayesian optimisation has been applied to preference data, as shown in several recent papers (see, e.g., \citet{gonzalez2017preferential}, \citet{benavoli2021preferential}, \citet{benavoli2023d,takeno2023towards}, \citet{Adachi_etal_2024_LoopExplain}), however research on Bayesian optimisation methods is still very active and work is still required to tailor standard acquisition function to this setting.